zinal/IIDR-AutoSub/README.md

 ## Build

-Pre-build versions are available as Releases.
+Pre-built versions are available as Releases.

 Build uses Maven.
-Third-party (IBM CDC Access Server) jars need to be installed into the local Maven repository with the iidr-cdc-setup-maven-libs.sh script.
+IBM CDC Access Server jars need to be installed into the local Maven repository, see the example in the `iidr-cdc-setup-maven-libs.sh` script.
-Required Eclipse libraries are grabbed from central Maven repository, their versions should be validated against the particular Access Server version.
+Required Eclipse libraries are grabbed from central Maven repository, their versions should be validated against the particular Access Server version (through the names of jar files).

 ## Configuration